targomo/targomo-java/README.md

 - Fix a bug when no aggregation is specified for statistics values/geometry requests
 - Add Statistics On Enclosing Cell Criterion
 - Extend Gravitation Criterion interface
+- Handle forceRecalculate and cacheResult in quality requests

 ### 0.19.0
 - Improve testing for Location Scoring/Rating requests